NVIDIA/NeMo/docs/source/nlp/token_classification.rst

 * :code:`-e`: The experiment specification file to set up inference.
   This requires the :code:`input_batch` with the list of examples to run inference on.
 * :code:`-r`: Path to the directory to store the results.
 * :code:`-m`: Path to the pre-trained model checkpoint from which to infer.
-Should be a :code:`.tlt` file.
+Should be a :code:`. ` file.
 * :code:`-k`: Encryption key